f5devcentral/f5-rseries-training/docs/rseries_security.rst

 In F5OS-A 1.4.0, a new **sshd-idle-timeout** option was added that will control idle-timeouts for both root sessions to the bash shell over SSH, as well as F5OS CLI sessions over SSH.
 When the idle-timeout and sshd-idle-timeout are both configured, the shorter interval should take precedence when connecting directly to the confd CLI as admin or another confd user.
 As an example, if the idle-timeout is configured for three minutes, but the sshd-idle-timeout is set to 2 minutes, then an idle connection that is connected over SSH will disconnect in two minutes, which is the shorter of the two configured options.
 An idle connection to the F5OS CLI over the console will disconnect in three minutes, because the sshd-idle-timeout doesn't apply to console sessions.

 For SSH sessions connecting using root or super-user access direct to the bash shell, then the idle-timeout does not apply, as that only applies to sessions to the F5OS confd CLI.
 If a root or super-user connects directly to the bash shell then only the ssh-idle-timeout applies.
-If that user then issues an su admin command to access the confd CLI or uses f5sh commands from the bash shell, then the idle-timeout setting will apply for the confd CLI session, the user will then be timed out of confd back to the bash shell, and then the ssh-idle-timeout setting would dictate how long before the bash sessions times out.
+If that user then issues an su admin command to access the confd CLI or uses f5sh commands from the bash shell, then the idle-timeout setting will apply for the confd CLI session, the user will then be timed out of confd back to the bash shell, and then the sshd-idle-timeout setting would dictate how long before the bash sessions times out.

 To demonstrate the interaction between the **idle-timeout** and the **sshd-idle-timeout**, testing was done on F5OS-A 1.8.0 with different logins (root and admin) using both console and ssh access.
 In the first test, the idle-timeout is set for 30 seconds and the sshd-idle-timeout is set for 60 seconds.